F0lak/dm_open_ref/ref/verb/set/instant.md

 +   set instant = Setting
 <!-- -->
 **Args:**
-+   Setting: 1 for \"instant\" verbs; 0 otherwise.
++   Setting: 1 for "instant" verbs; 0 otherwise.
 <!-- -->
 **Default value:**
 +   0

-Normally a player can only call one verb per tick, but they can call any number of \"instant\" verbs in the same tick.
-This setting is useful for commands called by the game\'s interface, or for more responsive controls like for instance the use of \"combos\" in fighting games.
+Normally a player can only call one verb per tick, but they can call any number of "instant" verbs in the same tick.
+This setting is useful for commands called by the game\'s interface, or for more responsive controls like for instance the use of "combos" in fighting games.

 Verbs with the instant setting can be used on the same